ESGF/esgf-user-support/faq.rst

 I have a question or error to report to ESGF
 --------------------------------------------
-Questions and error reports related to the ESGF portals and nodes performance should be sent to esgf-user@lists.llnl.gov.
+Questions and error reports related to the ESGF portals and nodes performance should be sent to esgf-user@llnl.gov.

 For questions related to the models output or performance, please contact the individual modeling centers using the supplied contact information in the file header: